sirena-depue/sirena-depue.github.io/_posts/2199-01-01-future-post.md

 Motivation:
 ======
-In the first part, I employ Gaussian Mixture Models (GMM) to cluster songs according to their audio features, and use decision trees to interpret these groupings.
-My aim is to explore the data and gain insight into how songs can be clustered.

-In the second part, I use various natural language processing (NLP) techniques to recommend songs based on the podcast episode descriptions and different string representations of songs.
-The primary objective is to create a blend of podcast episodes and songs based on similar themes, topics, and overall mood.
+This project used the Spotify API to obtain song and pocast data, as well as the Genius API to obtain song lyrics.
+This project involved clustering songs based on their Spotify audio features using Gaussian Mixture Models (GMM).
+Despite the natural approach to cluster by genre, the distribution of genres within each cluster did not exhibit discernible patterns.
+To interpret the clusters, decision trees were employed, with attention given to managing the tree's depth to balance interpretability and accuracy.
+This project also aimed to create a curated blend of podcast episodes and songs based on shared themes and moods.
+The process involved encoding podcast descriptions using a pre-trained sentence transform model and converting song data into textual representations, encompassing key audio features and summarized lyrical content

 The Data:
 ======